aksharatumma/Soundwave/README.md

 # Soundwave
-Project includes many of Telugu popular singers and their classical songs.
+Project includes many of popular singers and their classical songs.